We're modernising the Great Western route, increasing capacity for passengers and freight.

 Filton Abbey Wood station

 To carry out engineering work safely, we have closed the footpath that links the car park in Emma-Chris Way to the station footbridge until Autumn 2017.
-A signed diversionary route is in place, along Nutfield Grove and through the grounds of Nutfield House to join the footbridge.
+A signed diversionary route is in place.

 Last updated 07 November 2017.
 This page will be updated regularly.